pjagada/spawn-juicer/README.md

 - you are using the [latest version]
 - your game language is English (US, UK, Australia, Canada, etc.).
 Languages like Shakespearean or pirate or LOLCAT or foreign languages will likely not work.
 - you have no spaces in your instance path.
 For example, `C:\MultiMC\instances\1.16.1 1\.minecraft` has a space in it, but `C:\MultiMC\instances\1.16.1_1\.minecraft` would be fine.
+- you have at least one world in each instance (doesn't matter if it's practice map/speedrun world/other random world)

 ### Further help